 4. Tone and emphasis

 What you don’t say, your body reveals.
-Customs’ agents are expert at reading body language to spot liars.
+Customs’ agents are experts at reading body language to spot liars.
 Key to effective communication is authenticity, meaning honesty and congruence.
 Truthfulness is about facts.
 Honesty has more to do with intent and feelings.
 Say what you think or feel, and mean what you say.
 You probably assume you already do this, yet dishonesty is more common than you might guess.
 I’m not referring to overt lies, but about times you outwardly agree, but inwardly don’t.
 Some reasons are:

 1. You want to spare someone’s feelings.